GholProfessional/PKI-Portfolio-Tara-Gholston/labs/week-06/submissions/expired-certificate/lab-03-san-mismatch-scenario.md

-# Lab 03 — Diagnose a Hostname and SAN Mismatch
+# Lab 03 — Diagnose a Hostname and SAN Mismatch Scenario

+at 2017 on 20apr26

 **File path in your repo:** `labs/week-06/submissions/san-mismatch/lab-03-san-mismatch-scenario.md`